GoldenLuckyDragon/Cherri/README.md

 ### 6. KEY FEATURES
 </a>

+Manufacturers:
+* can sign up (including uploading their HKID and Incorporation Certificate as proof of identity);
+* can log in;
-Online platform where manufacturers can sign up, upload their invoices and signed Account Receivable Purchase Agreement.
-Invoices are on offer to be bought for 7 days - then expire.
+* can upload their invoices and signed Account Receivable Purchase Agreement (so they agree to sell their unpaid invoices and keep the offer open for seven days);
+* can connect their Stripe account;
+* can see invoices that have been paid, declined, pending and expired.

+Admin:
+* can log in;
+* can review the invoices and their statuses (including pending, approved, expired and declined);
+* can review all the factories and their incorporation certificate and HKID; and
-Admin can log in, review the invoices, and immediately purchase the invoice at 90% of its value (with payment being made through a choice of either bank deposit or online through Stripe).
-Alternatively, invoice can be declined.
+* can immediately purchase the invoice at 90% of its value (with payment being made through a choice of either bank deposit or online through Stripe).

 ---
 <a name = "keyfeatures">

-### 6. FURTHER WORK
+### 7. FURTHER WORK
 </a>

-  Some Key future features we would like to see implemented include:
+Some key future features we would like to see implemented include:

-  * Email notifications
+  * email notifications;
-  * Graph API for to show paid payments
+  * graph API to show paid payments (like how much has been earned month-to-month);
-  * Ability to filter through invoices on both dashboards
+  * ability to filter through invoices on both dashboards;
-  * Huge possibilities to have the this application on the blockchain.
+  * potentially expand the platform to become a two-way market place with cryptocurrency payments; and
+  * finalise deployment.

 ---
 <a name = "Tests">